SenorBlanco/WebGPU-Compatibility/proposal.md

 ### 1. Texture view dimension must be specified

-When specifying a texture, a viewDimension property determines the views which can be created from that texture.
+When specifying a texture, a viewDimension property determines the views which can be created from that texture (see "Proposed IDL changes", above).
 Creating a view of a differernt dimension than specified at texture creation time will cause a validation error.

 **Justification**: OpenGL ES does not support texture views.

 **Alternatives considered:**
 - make a view dimension guess at texture creation time, and perform a texture-to-texture copy at bind time if the guess was incorrect.
+  - pros:
+   - wider support of WebGPU content without modification
+  - cons:
+    - unexpected performance cliff for developers
+    - potentially increased memory usage (two+ copies of texture data)
+- disallow 6-layer 2D arrays (always cube maps)
+  - cons:
+    - poor compatibility, limits applications
+- disallow cube maps (always create 6-layer 2D arrays)
+  - cons:
+    - poor compatibility, limits applications
-- make a view dimension guess as above, but also provide the viewDimension property as an (optional) hint
+- make a view dimension guess as above, but make the viewDimension property optional (a hint)
-- disallow 6-layer 2D textures (always cube maps)
+  - pros:
+    - wider support of WebGPU content without modification
+  - cons:
+    - if developer doesn't provide the hint, it's still a performance cliff
+    - potentially increased memory usage (two+ copies of texture data)

 ### 2. Emulate copyTextureToBuffer() of depth/stencil textures with a compute shader